The Fair Fit Method Sewing + Design - How We Sew and Customize 2 Garments in Each Course

 The Fair Fit Method is a year long curriculum in which you will make several garments and learn a multitude of fashion design concepts.
 The projects are planned so that as you create a garment, you learn a new skillset with each one, and each garment helps you advance to the next.
-You are learning a process of design and adaptation that evolves with each garment you make.
-Enrollment opens November 27th, sign up below to be the first to know when registration opens for the first course and the year long program.
+I wanted to share my personal process of design and adaptation that I've used for the last 7 years in my creative practice.

 In every course you make 2 garments in order to practice and learn the Fair Fit Method sewing processes to create one of a kind garments.
 This kind of sewing is not the kind used in commercial cut and sew patterns, or ready to wear for that matter.
-Rather they are exclusive approaches that I have invented and are taught only in my courses.
+Rather they are exclusive approaches that I have invented and practice in my personal creative work.

 We do make a "muslin" and this garment is used to learn your drape, fit, and proportion.
-It will be sewn in my raw finish method, so unlike a conventional muslin you still get a wearable garment from all that work.
+It is sewn in my raw finish method and unlike a conventional muslin you still get a wearable garment from all that work.
 This method also enables you to see and make your pattern alterations much more easily.

-Once you learn your body proportion, fit, and make your first skirt and then your first dress, you can continue to customize the design in shape and style.
+Once you learn your body proportion, fit, and make your first skirt and then your first dress, you can continue to customize the design in shape and style in later courses in the program.
 The pattern is like a set of fashion legos, there are several additional blocks for more advanced designs, like customized sleeves, bodices, necklines, and skirts.
 This way you can continue to innovate and use unique combinations as you progress through the curriculum, collecting new blocks with each course.

 To advance and increase your skill set requires steps completed one at a time, and that’s why this is a curriculum, not just courses, and not just a sewing pattern.
-Rather the Fair Fit Method is my design program and I have a plan to advance your skill set.
-If you follow it, you will learn how to grow your skills into intermediate and advanced approaches to sewing and design.
+Rather the Fair Fit Method is my design program and a plan to advance your skill set with different forms of sewing and construction.
+My hope is that by learning these new approaches that you will grow your skills into intermediate and advanced approaches to sewing and design.

-By choosing the year long curriculum, you will enter into a course of study to change and advance your sewing practice.
-In your second garment that you make in every course, you will get to design further and apply what you have learned in the first garment to take your second garment to new areas of exploration.
+In every class we make 2 garments to provide you the opportunity to design further and apply what you have learned and to take your second garment to new areas of exploration.
 You may want to work with different blocks, apply the pattern alteration you learned, and decide to use a different kind of sewing.

 In your second garment, you can change the find of fabric you are using, play with pattern and print, color block, repurpose, or use interesting methods of topstitching and sewn lines.
-As we progress throughout the year, you will learn a new method of sewing each time to add to your arsenal of skills.
+If you choose to progress through the courses, you will learn a new method of sewing each time.

-Making two garments not only allows you to refine from the first dress, but there are so many cool ways that you can play with the pattern.
+Making two garments allows you to try out more ways you can play with the pattern.
 The fragmented and small parts of each piece makes the Fair Fit patterns ideal for repurpose, free motion quilting, piece work, and many more contemporary takes on classical craft processes.